When Safety Takes a Day Off: Why Permit-to-Work Systems Fail

 With a manual and paper-based permit system, there is a gap in streamlining the request, creation, approval, and issuing of work permits.
 This lack of automation points towards a slower permit process that may be more prone to errors.
 This would lead to delays and give rise to safety issues.

-An automated permit procedure and workflow can also help thaw the complex and time-consuming process for stakeholders involved in the permit process, including requesters, approvers, and issuers.
-To address these challenges, implementing an automated permit process can help to improve efficiency, accuracy, and safety in permit management.
+An automated permit-to-work procedure and workflow can also help thaw the complex and time-consuming process for stakeholders involved in the permit process, including requesters, approvers, and issuers.
+Implementing an automated permit process can help improve efficiency, accuracy, and safety in permit management.

 Inability to Easily Copy and Adapt Permits

 Creating a new permit is time-consuming and cannot be expedited by duplicating and adapting an existing permit.
-This means that every time a new permit is required, the process must start from scratch, and no time-saving shortcuts can be taken.
+This means that every time a new permit is required, the process must start from scratch, and no shortcuts can be taken to save time.
 This can be an inefficient use of time, particularly when permits need to be created frequently.

 Without the ability to copy and adapt existing permits, permit creators may need to input the same information repeatedly, leading to potential errors and inconsistencies.
-To address this challenge, implementing a permit management system that allows for the duplication and adaptation of existing permits can help to save time and streamline the process of creating new permits.
+To address this challenge, implementing a digital permit-to-work system saves time and ensures consistency, key components in maintaining a compliant permit-to-work procedure.

 Legibility Issues with Permits